 - landfill disposal - typically after dewatering; or

-- incineration - at an out-of-state solid waste facility (note that two regional facilities located in Glens Falls, NY and Fitchburg, MA closed)
+- incineration - at an out-of-state solid waste facility

 To search a database of information pertaining to residuals permittees, including environmental monitoring data, visit the Wastewater Inventory Database.